rickshahid/SkyMedia/README.md

 Here is an introductory list of capabilities that are provided within this sample ASP.NET Core MVC web app:

-* Self-service user and account registration (via AAD B2C) across Azure Media Services, Azure Storage, Signiant Flight & Aspera FASP
+* Self-service user and account registration across Azure Media Services, Azure Storage, Signiant Flight & Aspera FASP

-* Upload and processing of media files for encoding, content protection, metadata generation and streaming to Azure Media Player
+* Upload and processing of media files for encoding, content protection, metadata generation and adaptive streaming

-* Define media jobs that contain multiple tasks across various media processors with text notification of job completion status
+* Define media jobs with multiple tasks across various media processors with text notification of job completion status

 To enable these core solution capabilities in addition to others, the following Azure platform services are leveraged: